-The Trinity Chapel Mural You Mustn’t Miss in Lublin Castle
+The Holy Trinity Chapel Mural You Mustn’t Miss in Lublin Castle

 In the early 15th Century, King Władysław II Jagiełło invited the Ruthenian master Andrej and his school to the Lublin royal castle to paint a mural that covered the Holy Trinity chapel from the floor to the vault.
 When the work was finished in 1418, Andrei signed his name on the arch and moved on, probably to the next commission.